Presenter: Marge Blanc, MA, CCC-SLP

-This course discusses the natural stages of language development from Stage 1 (communicative echolalia) to Stages 4-6 (self-generated grammar) in individuals who are gestalt language processors, and focuses on supporting children with ASD as they move through the stages.
-Described will be a protocol for assessing spontaneous language in autism, determining the stages of language development, and deriving appropriate language development goals.
+This course discusses the natural stages of language development from Stage 1 (communicative echolalia) to Stages 4-6 (self-generated grammar) in individuals who are gestalt language processors, and focuses on supporting autistic children as they move through the stages.
+Described will be a protocol for assessing spontaneous language in autistic children, determining the stages of language development, and deriving appropriate language development goals.

-Course Run Time: 3:06:44
+Course Overview – Run Time: 3:06:44

 The presenter of this course is also the author of the text, "Natural Language Acquisition on the Autism Spectrum: The Journey from Echolalia to Self-Generated Language" that is mentioned as part of this course.
 The presenter does not benefit financially from the sale of this book, however, the non-profit center, Communication Development Center (CDC), for which the presenter is founder and director, does receive royalties.

 Video PowerPoint presentation with author narration & downloadable handout.
 Stop and re-start the course at any point.
 Learners retain access to course content after completion for ongoing reference and review.

 "This course gave a framework that can be used in practice."
 A.P.-S. (Aug.
 2022)

 "The knowledge of ASD communication and how to better support this population was good."
 L.O.
 (Aug.
 2022)

 "The use of language samples to illustrate the NLA stages was very helpful."
 J.S.
 (Aug.
 2022)